SalomonMetre/LearningDartAndFlutter/UIs/stateless_widget/README.md

+## Stateless Widgets
-### This project shows you how to create stateless widgets.
+This project shows you how to create stateless widgets.
-Learn more about Stateless wigets here : `https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html`
+Learn more about Stateless wigets here : https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html